VakhoKontridze/VCore/README.md

 - Initializing and storing views
 - Adding them to subviews
 - Setting up a layout
-- Reconfiguring self or subviews
+- Reconfiguring self and subviews

 Responsibilities of the `ViewController` do not include: